 Don’t be the person who leaves an interview saying, “If only I knew . . . the right words to say . . .
 Or, how to have answered the questions being asked and how to compose myself after stumbling through a response . . .
 I could have landed that job!”
 Instead, be proactive and schedule a mock interview today.

-The Career and Professional Development Center provides practice employment interviews in a simulated office environment for a small fee.
+The Career and Professional Development Center provides practice employment interviews in a simulated office environment or via Skype for a small fee.
 The interview allows you to practice several behaviors such as answering tough interview questions smoothly, how to dress for an interview, recognizing body language, and practicing manners and eye contact.

 The Career and Professional Development Center does not refund mock interview and/or etiquette meal fees, except for very rare situations.